misprit7/WireHead/README.md

 When a source is triggered (e.g. a switch is clicked), vanilla Terraria conducts a breadth first search along the entire wire, hitting each output along the way.
 For example, in the image above when the switch is clicked, the game would start on the leftmost wire tile, check in each direction (up/down/right/left), realize there's a wire to the right and continue in that direction.
 This would repeat until no more wires can be reached.

 This is clearly extremely suboptimal if high performance is desired.
 Every time the switch is clicked it takes $O(n)$ time to toggle the candle on the right, where $n$ is the length of the wire, despite only one bit being transmitted.
 The solution to this is to precompute all the wire connections and all mechanisms attached to each.
-We define a __group__ to be a set of blocks with wires of a certain color, and each group receives a unique identifying integer.
+I define a __group__ to be a set of connected blocks with wires of a certain color, and each group receives a unique identifying integer.
 To make this more clear, consider the following scenario:

 ### Groups